Unique Characterisability and Learnability of Temporal Queries Mediated by an Ontology: Proofs for Section

 \item[$(\ast')$] Choose a primitive block $\emptyset^b\Amc\emptyset^b$ and an ELIQ $\q$ with $\Amc=\hat \q$.
 Let $\Fmc_\q=\{\q_1,\ldots,\q_\ell\}$ and $w = \hat\q_1\emptyset^b \hat \q_2\emptyset^b\dots \hat\q_\ell \emptyset^b$.
 Let $\Dmc'$ be the result of replacing $\emptyset^b\Amc\emptyset^b$ in \Dmc with $\emptyset^b(w)^T$.
-If $\Dmc',a$ is a positive example, then replace \Dmc with the result of exhaustively applying Rule~3(a) to $\Dmc'$ and subsequently shortening blocks $\emptyset^d$ for $d>b$ to $\emptyset^b$.
+If $\Dmc',a$ is a positive example, then replace \Dmc with the result of exhaustively applying Rule~2(a) to $\Dmc'$ and subsequently shortening blocks $\emptyset^d$ for $d>b$ to $\emptyset^b$.

-\end{itemize} Let \Dmc be the result of \textit{Step~4}.
-It is routine to verify that 3(a)--3(e) are not applicable.
+\end{itemize} Let \Dmc be the result of \textit{Step~3}.
+It is routine to verify that 2(a)--2(e) are not applicable.
 The following can be proven similar to Lemma~\ref{lem:stepae}. \begin{lemma} Let $\mathcal{O}$ and $\q_T$ be as above.
 Let $b$ exceed the number of $\Diamond$ and $\nxt$ in $\q_T$, and let $\D$ be $b$-normal.
-If Rules~3(a)--(e) and $(\ast')$ are not applicable, then any root $\mathcal{O}$-homomorphim $h \colon \q \rightarrow \D$ is a root $\mathcal{O}$-isomorphism. \end{lemma}
+If Rules~2(a)--(e) and $(\ast')$ are not applicable, then any root $\mathcal{O}$-homomorphim $h \colon \q \rightarrow \D$ is a root $\mathcal{O}$-isomorphism. \end{lemma}

-As an immediate consequence, after \textit{Step 4$'$} modified algorithm has identified all blocks in $\q_T$ as described above and it remains to apply \textit{Step~5}.
+As an immediate consequence, after \textit{Step 3$'$}, the modified algorithm has identified all blocks in $\q_T$ as described above and it remains to apply \textit{Step~4}.

 The learning algorithm for Point~$(iii)$ is a similar modification.
-Note that for the query class $\LTL_p\NDD(ELIQ)$, after \textit{Step~2}, we know \emph{exactly} the temporal depth of $\q_T$, namely $b$.
-This $b$ can then be used in place of $T$ in~$(\ast')$ above.
-This finishes the proof of Theorem~\ref{thm:learning}.
+Note that for the query class $\LTL_p\ND(\text{ELIQ})$, we know that the temporal depth of $\q_T$ is exactly $T_0=\max(\Dmc)$ for the temporally minimal input example $\Dmc$.
+This $T_0$ can then be used in place of $T$ in~$(\ast')$ above.
+This finishes the proof of Theorem~\ref{thm:learning}. \end{proof}